RuolinZheng08/renpy-template/README.md

 Here is a list of features showcased in this project:
 - Blinking sprites
 - Expression composition screen
-- Lightning mode (day, dusk, night, dim, sepia)
+- Lightning modes (day, dusk, night, dim, sepia)
 - Feather icons in the UI text
 - Parallax BGs and CGs
 - Eye-opening and closing transitions